BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 *   Create a new release branch from develop and open a PR to master.
 *   Opening the PR to master will automatically run all conda/pip build tests via Azure Pipelines, triggering automatic upload of artifacts (conda and pip packages) to Azure DevOps.
-At this stage it is recommended that the pip package build is checked using `PyPi test <https://test.pypi.org/>`__ to ensure all metadata presents correctly.
-This is important as package versions in PyPi proper are immutable.
+At this stage, it is recommended that the pip package build is checked using `PyPI test <https://test.pypi.org/>`__ to ensure all metadata presents correctly.
+This is important as package versions in PyPI proper are immutable.
-*   If everything passes and looks okay, merge the PR in to master, this will trigger the release pipeline which will:
+*   If everything passes and looks okay, merge the PR into master, this will trigger the release pipeline which will:

     *   	Tag the release commit with version number as specified in ``src/__init__.py``
-    *   	Create GitHub release pages for the new version, please do check the documentation.
+    *   	Create a release on GitHub for the new version, please check the `documentation <https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/releasing-projects-on-github>`__ for details.
-    *   	Pre-fill the GitHub release title and description, including the changelog based on commits since last release.
+    *   	Pre-fill the GitHub release title and description, including the changelog based on commits since the last release.
 Please note this can be manually edited to be more succinct afterwards.
     *   	Attach build artifacts (conda and pip packages) to GitHub release.

 *   Manually upload build artifacts to conda/PyPI using ``anaconda upload`` and ``flit publish``, respectively (see relevant sections under Package builds above).
     This may be automated in the future.
-*   Remove any test versions for pip from PyPi test.
+*   Remove any test versions for pip from PyPI test.
 *   Merge any changes from release branch also back to develop
 *   Bump up version in ``src/__init__.py`` on develop to start work towards next release.